 - Packaging flaw/failure to warn.
 The packaging needs to have clear instructions on how to use the item.
 If there’s misleading or misprinted information, then the consumer could use the product in an unsafe way.
 This also includes how-to graphics.
 Failing to warn users of dangers that could arise when using the product could also be the cause of injuries.

-Examining the product, the scene of the accident, and copies of your medical records could help your lawyer figure out the product’s flaw.
+Examining the product, the scene of the accident, and copies of your medical records could help your product liability lawyer figure out the product’s flaw.
 Our firm is up to the task of taking in every small detail to find out what happened.

 Unfortunately, any product can have a flaw while it’s being made, packaged, and put on shelves.
 Some areas that may have defective products include: